Top

 Can I Take My Child Out of State on Vacation?

 Vacations offer a unique opportunity for parents and children to bond and create lasting memories.
-This is true for all families and it’s certainly true for a divorced parent who might not have regular physical custody of their kids.
-Spring break is coming upon us, and these parents might naturally wonder if they need to get their ex’s permission to take their child out of state on a vacation.
+This is true for all families, and it’s certainly true for a divorced parent who might not have regular physical custody of their kids.
+Spring break is coming upon us, and these parents might wonder if they need their ex’s permission to take their child out of state on vacation.

 The answer is that it depends on your custody agreement.
 Settlements on child custody and visitation can take a wide range of forms.
-How your particular agreement addresses both your visitation rights and the need for spousal permission on an interstate trip will determine what options you have.
+How your particular agreement addresses your visitation rights and the need for spousal permission on an interstate trip will determine your options.

 What Does the Custody Agreement Say?